 This is primarily addressed at Chief Information Security Officers (CISOs), but can also be useful to Data Protection Officers (DPOs) and legal departments.

-This list is the result of personal work and is based on the NIS2 draft text and the briefing of June 16, 2022 – which will be regularly cited as a source.
+This list is the result of personal work and is based on the final NIS2 text and the briefing of June 16, 2022 – which will be regularly cited as a source.
 However, it is not intended to be exhaustive and may change as the legislation becomes clearer.
 Therefore, it is up to each one to check its compliance, in particular with regard to future national laws.
 The transposition of the directive at the national level should bring its share of nuances in its application.

 What is the NIS2 Directive?